 What Are Learning & Development (L&D) Programs?

-Learning and development (L&D) programs are one of the best ways to develop an engaged workforce that stays loyal to your organization — seven of 10 employees say that L&D opportunities influence their decision to stay with a company.
+Learning and development (L&D) programs are one of the best ways to build culture and develop an engaged workforce that stays loyal to your organization — seven in 10 employees say that L&D opportunities influence their decision to stay with a company.
 These programs help employees develop new skills, excel in their current role, and advance their career.

 But the amount of L&D programs to choose from can feel overwhelming.
 Conferences.
 Online courses.
 Mentorship programs.
 Training sessions.
 How do you prioritize L&D programs that will have the most impact on your employees off the bat?